goeldner/swift-screenshot-scribbler/README.md

     --verbose
 ```

-_(See also example.sh)_
+Please also have a look at the `examples.sh` script and `Examples` folder for more usage scenarios.

 ## About

-I developed this tool as a side project, because I did not want to use fastlane for any reason, which provides something similar.
+I started developing this tool as a side project, because I did not want to use fastlane for any reason, which provides something similar with its frameit plugin.
+I wanted to have a simple command line tool, which I just can call in my scripts (that already generate screenshots automatically) in order to beautify them for the App Store.

-It uses CoreGraphics and CoreText APIs directly for layouting (no AppKit or UIKit), so it should be quite portable.
+This project uses pure CoreGraphics and CoreText APIs for layouting (no AppKit or UIKit), so it should be quite portable.

-There will be updates and new features from time to time and I try to keep working on it, as long as I use it by myself.
+There will be updates and new features from time to time and I try to keep working on it, as long as I use it myself.

 ## Coffee